 In the 1970s, Etelvina and her husband, Benedito Ferreira, came to Gurupá Mirim, where they found a river to fish in, land to plant on, and a church to celebrate their faith in.
 Photo: Soll/Infoamazonia SUMAÚMA

 Etelvina says her legs won’t take her to mass, festivals, or processions anymore.
 The pain keeps her from the little pink church at the top of the slope leading up to the village.
 “I worked a lot.
 I used to tap rubber, cut timber, cut straw…” What she has been left with is pain whenever she walks.
 But she has never stopped finding ways to express her faith.
 “When I go to bed, when I get up, I pray.”
-And she keeps Our Lady of Sorrow close by, just in case a prayer is urgently required.
+And she keeps Our Lady of Perpetual Help close by, just in case a prayer is urgently required.

 Most of the houses in the community have one or two, if not more, small holy images perched on an altar or bookcase, above or below a TV set, or on a wooden stand in the kitchen.
 What matters is that the saint is there for daily prayers or for when a candle is lit to illuminate the path forward.
 In Etelvina’s home, the saint hangs in an old frame on the bedroom wall, protected by a sheet of yellowed plastic, a blue ribbon tied around it.